arwhyte/xcaliper-docs/caliperxapi.md

 ### xCaliper service behavior

 xCaliper will provide a conversion service designed to transform xAPI statements into Caliper events.
 Converted Statements will be expressed as JSON-LD.
 Caliper terms will supercede xAPI terms whenever exact match and near match mappings exist.
 In certain cases, xAPI Activity types and verbs will be retained in order to preserve Statement semantics across the conversion.
 This may result in statement-to-event conversions that extend existing Caliper controlled vocabularies.

+Mapping xAPI vocabularies to Caliper terms will require the establishment and maintenance of data dictionaries or mapping files.
+Defining and publishing equivalencies between terms (perhaps using the SKOS vocabulary [mapping properties](https://www.w3.org/TR/skos-reference/#mapping)) should be included in the scope of the proposed IMS "Profiles Registry".
+Indeed, we recommend that IMS propose to Rustici that they consider retiring their commercial-backed registry in favor of an IMS-sponsored replacement.

 #### Message Header processing
 xCaliper will process both PUT (single statement) and POST (single statement, batch statements) HTTP requests.
 Message headers will be inspected, in particular `Content-Type` and the custom `X-Experience-API-Version` request headers.  xAPI message requests normally set the `Content-Type` value to "application/json".
 Statement requests that include Attachments use the "multipart/mixed" content type.